vngcloud/terraform-provider-vngcloud/docs/resources/vks_cluster_node_group.md

 * `image_id` - (Optional) Specifies the image you want to use for your node group.
 You can obtain the Image ID from the VKS Portal or from this [link](https://docs.vngcloud.vn/vng-cloud-document/v/vn/vks/tham-khao-them/danh-sach-system-image-dang-ho-tro) and enter it in this field.
 * `flavor_id` - (Optional) Specifies the flavor you want to use for your node in the node group.
 You can obtain the Flavor ID from this [link](https://docs.vngcloud.vn/vng-cloud-document/v/vn/vks/tham-khao-them/danh-sach-flavor-dang-ho-tro) and enter it in this field.
 * `disk_size` - (Optional) - Specifies the data disk size for new nodes in this node group.
 Must be between 20 GB and 1000 GB.
 The default value is "100".
 * `disk_type` - (Optional) - Specifies the type of data disk for new nodes in this node group.
 Currently, SSD disks and NVME disks are available.
-The default value is "SSD".
 * `enable_private_nodes` - (Optional) You can choose the mode that you want your node group works.
 The VKS public node groups include worker nodes deployed in public subnets within a VPC.
 These worker nodes have public IP addresses and CAN communicate directly with the public internet.
 The private node groups configuration involves deploying worker nodes within subnets of a VPC, ensuring they cannot directly access the public internet.
 All outbound traffic from these nodes is routed exclusively through a NAT gateway service.
 The default value is "false".
 * `security_groups` - (Optional) - Specifies the security group for your cluster.
 A security group acts as a virtual firewall, controlling inbound and outbound traffic for associated resources.
 You can find the Security Group ID on the vServer Portal and input it here.
 * `ssh_key_id` - (Required) - Specifies the SSH key for secure credentials to prove your identity when connecting to the server.
 You can import a key and get the SSH Key ID on the vServer Portal to input here